riboviz/riboviz/docs/user/check-fasta-gff.md

 # Check FASTA and GFF files for coding sequence (CDS) features

-`riboviz.tools.check_fasta_gff` checks FASTA and GGF files for coding sequence (CDS) features.
+`check_fasta_gff` checks FASTA and GGF files for coding sequence (CDS) features.
 It can be run as follows:

 ```console
 $ check_fasta_gff [-h] \